2022 Paris shooting

 Investigators believe the shooting to be an act of right-wing terrorism.
-The suspect has confessed to having been motivated by racism, and declared that he "didn't like the Kurds".
+The suspect, 69-year-old William Mallet, has confessed to having been motivated by racism, and declared that he "didn't like the Kurds".

 Background

 The attack came as right-wing violence is on the rise in France.
 The attack also comes almost ten years after the triple murder against Kurdish activists in January 2013.

 Shooting

 The mass shooting took place on 23 December 2022, shortly before noon, on Rue d'Enghien in the 10th arrondissement of Paris, near the Ahmet Kaya Kurdish Cultural Centre.
 The assailant, armed with a Colt 45, fired three shots towards the cultural center, killing two people.
 He next fired three shots in the direction of a Kurdish restaurant opposite the cultural center, killing one person.
 He then fired three shots into a Kurdish hairdressing salon, wounding three people.

 Victims

 Three people were killed in the shooting: Emine Kara, the head of the Kurdish women's movement in France; a Kurdish singer-songwriter and political refugee; and an elderly man who was a regular at the cultural center.

 Three others were wounded, including one in critical condition.
 The assailant, before his arrest, was wounded in the face.